Torchwood (audio drama series): Production

 The series is produced by James Goss, with Jason Haigh-Ellery and Nicholas Briggs serving as executive producers.
-Scott Handcock and Blair Mowat respectively direct and compose the score on a regular basis, while others contribute infrequently, most notably Barnaby Edwards and Lisa Bowerman.
+Most of the series was originally directed by Scott Handcock before he left Big Finish in 2022, since then, most plays have been directed by either David O'Mahony or Lisa Bowerman, while others contribute infrequently.
+Original music is composed by Blair Mowat.
 Scripts were initially edited by Steve Tribe before the duty was passed to David Llewellyn and Handcock, and later David Winfield, Lauren Mooney and Goss by 2022.
 Likewise, all cover art was originally designed by Lee Binding before Sean Longmore took over in 2021.

 Plays have been recorded in studios across the UK and the U.S., including Rancho Mirage Music, Bang Post Production, The Moat Studios, The Roundhouse Studios and Ladbroke Audio.
 During the COVID-19 pandemic, production was carried out remotely from cast and crew's homes.
 Later, when studio recording was re-permitted, cast and crew had to observe social distancing rules.

-One play is typically recorded in 1–2 days and released within six months, with post production taking place in the time between.
+One play is typically recorded in 1–2 days and released within 6–18 months, with post production taking place in the time between.
 They debut through Big Finish's website for digital download and physical purchase before becoming commercially available three months later, as with all Big Finish releases.
-With the exception of the story A Postcard from Mr. Colchester with a duration of 18 minutes and the Torchwood Soho series which contains 30 minute episodes, each audio drama features an approximate 60 minute runtime, including a 5–10 minute behind-the-scenes segment.
+Each audio drama features an approximate 60 minute runtime, including a 5–10 minute behind-the-scenes segment.
+Exceptions, however, include the Torchwood Soho series with 30 minute episodes and the supplementary Postcard from Mr. Colchester stories which each have a 20 minute runtime.